NOTICE: Measurement Science and Engineering (MSE) Notice of Funding Opportunity (NOFO)

 ITL awards grants and cooperative agreements for Measurement Science and Engineering (MSE) Research Grant Programs, the National Strategy for Trusted Identities in Cyberspace (NSTIC) and National Initiative for Cybersecurity Education (NICE).

-- The ITL Measurement Science and Engineering (MSE) Research Grant Programs provides financial assistance to support the conduct of research or a recipient's portion of collaborative research in the broad areas of Advanced Network Technologies, Big Data, Cloud Computing, Cyber-Physical Systems, Forensic Sciences, Information Access, Information Processing and Understanding, Cybersecurity, Health Information Technology, Human Factors and Usability, and Applied and Computations Mathematics, Mathematical Foundations of Measurement Science for Information Systems, Metrology Infrastructure for Modeling and Simulation, , Privacy Engineering, Software Testing, Statistics for Metrology and Statistical Methods in Forensic Sciences.
+- The ITL Measurement Science and Engineering (MSE) Research Grant Programs provides financial assistance to support the conduct of research or a recipient’s portion of collaborative research in the broad areas of Advanced Network Technologies, Artificial Intelligence, Big Data, Biometrics, Cloud Computing, Cyber-Physical Systems, Cybersecurity, Forensic Science, Health Information Technology, Human Factors and Usability, Information Access, Information Processing and Understanding, Internet of Things (IoT), Metrology Infrastructure for Modeling and Simulation, Privacy Engineering, Quantum Information Science, and Statistics for Metrology.

 - The National Strategy for Trusted Identities in Cyberspace (NSTIC) is a White House initiative to work collaboratively with the private sector, advocacy groups, public sector agencies, and other organizations to improve the privacy, security, and convenience of sensitive online transactions.